pekomon/Compose-Multiplatform-Projects/Minesweeper/README.md

 - `composeApp/src/androidMain`, `iosMain`, `jvmMain`, `wasmJsMain` – platform-specific entry points and integrations.

 ## i18n
-English and Finnish localizations are included in Phase 1.
+English and Finnish localizations are included in Phase 1, with a runtime language switch available from the in-game toolbar.
+The selection is currently session-scoped (Phase 2 will add persistence).

 ## Contributing
 - Work on a dedicated branch per issue, rebase before pushing, and keep pull requests small and focused.